kmayank39/Incubytes/README.md

 #CI/CD : Continuous integration is a method were software developers can integrate there works, every integration is checked by an automated build to search the error.
-In Continuous Deployment final product functionalities are delivered using automatic deployment
+In Continuous Deployment final product functionalities are delivered using automatic deployment.

-There are mainly four stages of CI/CD pipeline:
+#There are mainly four stages of CI/CD pipeline:
   -Source(git push)
   -Build(compile)
   -Testing